-O perati ng Pr ogram 1.
-The City shall operate on а current funding

-1. The City shall operate on a current funding basis.
+Operating Program 1.
+The City shall operate on a current funding basis.
 Expenditures shall be budgeted and controlled so as not to exceed current revenues plus the planned use of unassigned fund balance accumulated through prior year surplus.
 Nonrecurring or one-time revenues should, to the extent possible, only be used for one-time expenditures (expenditures not expected to reoccur and requiring future appropriations) to avoid future shortfalls.

-2. The year-to-year increase of actual revenue from the levy of the ad valorem tax will generally not to exceed 8%:

-• Excluding taxable value gained through annexation or consolidation:

-- Excluding the value gained through new construction; - Excluding expenditure increases mandated by the voters or another governmental entity; and - Not excluding the valuation gained through revaluation or equalization programs.

-The percentage change in base revenue (from FY 2015-16 to FY 2016-17) is 2.66%.
+Status In Compliance The year-to-year increase of actual revenue from the levy of the ad valorem tax will generally not to exceed 8%: Excluding taxable value gained through annexation or consolidation; Excluding the value gained through new construction; Excluding expenditure increases mandated by the voters or another governmental entity; and Not excluding the valuation gained through revaluation or equalization programs.
+In Compliance The percentage change in base revenue (from FY 2015-16 to FY 2016-17) is 2.84%.
 Adjusted revenues cannot exceed "base" revenues more than 8%.

-Base revenues = FY 2015-16 budgeted revenues

-rom current tax roll (in 000's) \$ 799,541 --------------------------------- ---- ---------

-FY 2016-17 Ad-Valorem Tax Revenue \$862,348

-Less:

-Voter Mandated-Debt Service \$ 21,713

-Growth from Annexation \$ 0

-Growth from New Construction \$ 19,810

-Adjusted revenue recommendation: \$820,825 % Change from base revenues: 2.66%

-3. Debt will not be used to fund current operating expenditures.

-No debt is programmed in the Operating Budget to fund current expenses.
+Base revenues = FY 2015-16 budgeted revenues from current tax roll (in 000's) \$ 799,541 FY 2016-17 Ad-Valorem Tax Revenue \$ 863,783 Less: Voter Mandated-Debt Service \$ 21,713 Growth from Annexation \$ 0 Growth from New Construction \$ 19,843 Debt will not be used to fund current operating expenditures.
+Growth from New Construction\$ 19,843Adjusted revenue recommendation:\$ 822,227% Change from base revenues:2.84%In Compliance No debt is programmed in the Operating Budget to fund current expenses.